 Summary

-When looking for investment outside the realm of traditional automakers and established brands, Aptiv represents an exciting alternative.
+When looking for investment outside traditional automakers and established brands, Aptiv represents an exciting alternative.

-The company already has self-driving technology in place, giving it an advantage over competitors.
+The company already has self-driving technology, giving it an advantage over competitors.
 Ridesharing has soared in popularity over the past decade, so the potential in this market is considerable.

 See Related: Best Robotics Stocks to Buy Now